 Entries to the Vision First Photo competition are now closed.
 Thank you for your interest.

 IAPB reserves the right to change the terms of the competition.

 - By submitting an entry to the Competition, You grant IAPB:

 - Permission for your entry to be published on IAPB websites including but not limited to iapb.org and IAPB social media sites and you grant IAPB a non-exclusive, irrevocable, royalty-free, worldwide, perpetual licence under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License to use, republish, edit and/or modify your Competition entry in any/all media for purposes connected with the Competition and as described in these Terms and Conditions (including as described under ‘Prizes’ paragraph above);

 It has been an incredible journey.
 When the photo competition first began in 2015, we never knew how big this would become.
-Today, with submissions from around the world, the eye care sector have repository of 4000 photos, all generously shared under a Creative Commons licence.
+Today, with submissions from around the world, the eye care sector have a repository of 4000 photos, all generously shared under a Creative Commons license.